sufianrhazi/gooey/README.md

 Subscribe to a stream of [graphviz](https://graphviz.org/) representations of the global dependency graph.
 Returns a function to unsubscribe from the stream.

+Note: this function can produce a tremendous amount of information.
+It is meant to be used while diagnosing small, isolated reproducible cases.